bkesterbyld/fabulous-oregano/content/pages/solutions.md

-      Supply chain professionals and 3PLs use bitdomains to establish intercompany visibility and control of orders and inventory across complex supply networks.
+      Supply chain professionals and 3PLs use bitdomains to establish intercompany visibility and control across trading partners.

       **Tech Vendor Evaluation**

-      IT Directors use bitdomains to provide trial data access while evaluating new software solutions and running conference room pilots.
+      IT Directors use bitdomains to provide real world test data to evaluate potential tech purchases.

       **Application & API Consolidation**

-      Product management leaders who are responsible for multiple software products use bitdomains to create a unified API for customers, or to build new applications on top of legacy products.
+      Product management leaders responsible for multiple software products use bitdomains to create a unified API for customers, or to build new interfaces on top of legacy products.

       **Agency & SI Collaboration**

-      e-commerce leaders use bitdomains to get data to external agencies who develop and maintain corporate web and marketing sites that need company back office or customer data.
+      e-commerce leaders use bitdomains to get back office data to service providers working on digital marketing or systems integration projects.

       **GDPR and Privacy Compliance**